Vincent-Louis-DGA/Plasma/CS/PlasmaLoaderApp/readme.txt

 ﻿Plasma/CS/PlasmaLoaderApp

-Use this windows application to load programs in to the Plasma microprocessor using the PlasmaBootLoader.
+Windows application for transmitting a file to the Plasma Microprocessor.

-See Plasma/C/PlasmaBootLoader for more information no the boot loader.
+After transmission completes a terminal is opened to communicate with the device.

-Usage: PlasmaBootLoader [options] <sourceFile>
+Usage: PlasmaBootLoader [options...] [file]

-Options: -b <baudRate>\n\t -c <comPort>\n\t -o <bootOffset>
+Options:
+         -b <baudRate>, default = 460800
+         -c <comPort>,  default = COM10
+         -l <logFile>
+         -s    = silent mode
+         -?    = print this information
+         -Help = same as -?

+Omitting the [file] parameter will open a console without sending anything.

-Example: PlasmaBootLoader -b 460800 -c COM10 -o 0x40000000 -l log.dat "..\..\..\..\C\Example\Example.bin"
+Example: PlasmaBootLoader -b 115200 -c COM9 -l log.txt test.axf